nenene1812/nuwe-data-science-challenge/README.md

 ## Introduction

-A Data Science challenge will be posed related to sustainability- "EcoForecast: Revolutionizing Green Energy Surplus Prediction in Europe"- With increasing digitalisation and the ever-growing reliance on data servers, the significance of sustainable computing is on the rise
+A Data Science challenge will be posed related to sustainability "EcoForecast: Revolutionizing Green Energy Surplus Prediction in Europe" With increasing digitalisation and the ever-growing reliance on data servers, the significance of sustainable computing is on the rise

 ### Authors